TobleMiner/sturmflut/README.md

 Sturmflut
 =========

-Sturmflut is a very fast pixelflut client written entirely in C.
+Sturmflut is a very fast pixelflut client with full IPv6 support written entirely in C.
 It can handle both ordinary image files and animations.

 # Compiling